 • Friday morning: Mon-Thurs boxes empty, Friday-Sunday boxes full.

-• Friday afternoon: Mon-Thurs boxes empty, Friday morning pills taken, box rotated up to show half empty.
+• Friday afternoon: Mon-Thurs boxes empty, Friday morning pills taken - box rotated halfway up to show half empty.

-• Saturday morning: Friday box empty, box rotated up more, label away from user.
+• Saturday morning: Friday box empty, box rotated up all the way, label away from user.

 • Sunday night: All boxes empty.